The Better Business Bureau (BBB) is warning consumers that even difficult-to-hack passwords aren’t enough to stop scammers these days.

 The “Lock Down Your Login” campaign is an effort to encourage people to use two-factor authentication for every account — and to take these types of threats seriously.

 Criminals are finding new ways to con Americans out of money every day, and they’re using our everyday activities to try to catch us off guard — including social media, text message, email, phone call and pretty much every other method of communication.

 Why you need 2-factor authentication for every online account

-Any time you log in to any online account, whether it’s Amazon, your bank account or some other shopping site, criminals could be watching without you even realizing it.
+Any time you log in to any online account, whether it’s Amazon, your bank account or some other website that contains your personal info, criminals could be watching without you even realizing it.
 And any piece of information they can pick up about you could help give them access to what they’re really after — your money.